Posted on January 23, 2018 in Medical Malpractice

 You Spoke to a Medical Malpractice Attorney

 If you believe your breast cancer became worse because of a delay in diagnosis, then you may be able to collect damages for negligence.
 One of the best ways to know if you have a case is to schedule a free initial consultation with a personal injury attorney.
-Fort Lauderdale personal injury attorneys at Kelly/ Uustal have in-depth knowledge and experience dealing with medical malpractice cases.
+Fort Lauderdale personal injury attorneys at Kelley/ Uustal have in-depth knowledge and experience dealing with medical malpractice cases.
 We’ve won millions in settlements and court judgments for our clients.

 A medical malpractice attorney can help identify whether malpractice occurred by talking to other medical experts in a similar field.
 If they would have made the diagnosis in the same circumstances, this is often a red flag for negligence.
 The first step, however, is setting up a free initial consultation so we can listen to your story and lay out your legal options.
 We’re here to help!